 It’s not, ultimately, an innocent joyride.
 Clovis and Lou Jean put lives in danger, and Clovis, despite knowing better, is more frightened of crushing Lou Jean’s hopes than of police bullets.
 They find something harsh beneath the surface of their nation.
 A group of FBI marksmen offer their services to Captain Tanner, which at first he spurns, but eventually accepts, placing them in the Loobys’ house.
 Mr. Looby hands over his own rifle, requesting that they “shoot the sonofabitch” with it.
 When Clovis and Lou Jean finally arrive at the house, Slide spots the trap and urgently pleads with Clovis to hand over the gun and end it now.
 The last 20 minutes are a model of slow-burn tension, until the frantic explosion of the characters—Slide’s appeals to Clovis; Lou Jean wailing first in betrayed rage at Clovis who hesitates, and then, realizing the danger at last, calling for his return.
 Clovis gets a bullet in the gut for his pains, but he manages to drive the car through the border checkpoint and crash in the mud of the Rio Grande before expiring.
 Lou Jean is left a shell-shocked wreck, and Slide and Tanner stand on the riverbank shaking their heads in sorry bewilderment.

-Sugarland is a fine film, and works rather better than some of Spielberg’s subsequent attempts to balance whimsy, drama, and sentiment.
+Sugarland is a fine film, certainly as good as many works from Spielberg’s subsequent films, succeeding in balancing whimsy, drama, and sentiment.
 Perhaps the Spielbergian quality it lacks, however, is also one of his strongest—his gift for compulsive cinematic movement.
 Sugarland is an artful sketch by one of the screen’s great suspense mongers, a simple film that beguiles and then concludes on more of a forlorn note than a tragic one.
 The final title card tells us that after her imprisonment, Lou Jean does recover her son, a sign that the desperate display that has underpinned these whimsical and tragic events has proven something.
 As he often would later in his films, sometimes to the point of overstraining, Spielberg emphasizes a singular human ability to survive.